RedisLabs/redislabs-docs/content/modules/redisgears/python/install.md

 categories: ["Modules"]
 ---

-Before you can use RedisGears with the JVM, you need to install the RedisGears module and JVM plugin on your Redis Enterprise cluster and enable them for a database.
+Before you can use RedisGears with Python, you need to install the RedisGears module and Python plugin on your Redis Enterprise cluster and enable them for a database.

 ## Prerequisites